 Research Ethics and Positionality

-This work builds on my earlier research on water politics, stormwater infrastructure, and landed property regimes in Bangalore’s colonial and post-independence period.
-For instance, tracing classically liberal regimes of private property ownership to the British East India Company in the late 1700s, I found that colonial planners—motivated both by the fear of the diseased “native” (including lower-caste Hindus and “Mohammadens”) and the desire for property taxation revenue—had carved up segregated housing for Bangalore’s economic, caste, and cultural elite, a process still known today as urban “improvement.”
-Crucially, this process has left Dalits [bureaucratically, “Scheduled Castes/Scheduled Tribes (SC/ST), including ex-untouchable castes], poor Muslims, and other laboring classes to negotiate informal housing and services with the lower bureaucracy.
-It has also assembled the conditions for flood and climate change risk, what I have referred to as climate apartheid and eco-casteism in forthcoming work.
+This work builds on my earlier research on water politics, stormwater infrastructure, and landed property regimes in Bangalore’s colonial and post-independence period (undertaken between 2005-2020).
+For instance, tracing classically liberal regimes of private property ownership to the British East India Company in the late 1700s, I found that British colonial planners—motivated both by the fear of the diseased “native” (including lower-caste Hindus and “Mohammadens”) and the desire for property taxation revenue—had carved up segregated housing for Bangalore’s economic, caste, and cultural elite, a process still known today as urban “improvement.”
+It has also assembled the conditions for flood and climate change risk.

-Second, I am working on an a books on climate, caste, and racial capitalism in regional and global perspective.
+Second in this cluster, I am working on a book on climate, caste, and racial capitalism in regional and global perspective.
 The book s titled The Climate of Labor Justice: Planetary Ecologies of Racial Capitalism, Caste, and Freedom.
 Recent media narratives paint an alarming picture of migrants fleeing from extreme weather events across borders.
 This is an exaggerated and analytically misleading narrative that not only over-focuses on present-day climate events, extricating climate-related vulnerability from other social and economic relations–such as those wrought by caste and debt-bondage–but is also used in the service of xenophobic and racist sentiments harbored by right-wing politicians.
 Against this narrative, my book considers the predicament of labor in the “long” climate crisis – namely the longer-term threats that climate extremes (droughts, floods, etc), interacting with labor extraction, landlessness, debt relations, and social inequity, have always posed–from the colonial to contemporary period.
 Only by examining colonial droughts and famines, for instance, do we really understand how power and inequality shape climate-related migratory and labor justice outcomes in the present day.
 I further suggest that migratory connections between south India and the Indian Ocean World are a useful starting point for understanding why, in fact, the long climate crisis is inseparable from a long labor crisis.
-Finally my book draws on Asian diasporic labor history to show that idioms of freedom, dignity, and self-respect can shape a left, internationalist pro-labor climate movement.

 (2) Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City

 A second research area, culminating with the publication of my book in 2023, examines “corruption” as a political narrative through which urban dwellers challenge land grabs.
 Across cities of the North and South, the elite flout or manipulate planning regulations and property law with impunity and encroach on wetlands and forests, while poorer groups are evicted and punished for their actions.
-First, Sapana Doshi (Associate Professor at UC Merced) and I argue that “corruption” serves as an ethical discourse for deciphering rapid and unequal urban change.
+In this collaborative work, we argue that “corruption” serves as an ethical discourse for deciphering rapid and unequal urban change.
 We show how marginalized residents and activists deploy a repertoire of strategies, from theatrical performance to right-to-information petitions, to expose what they understand as corruption.
 Departing from economistic models deployed by international development actors, we show how valuable interpretivist and ethnographic methods are for parsing diverse and shifting meanings attached to corruption.

 (3) Antiracism, Abolition, and Environmental Justice in the American City